 Your Plan covers home delivery or delivery in a Facility when you use a covered Provider.
 Your Plan covers services by certified nurse midwives and licensed midwives only if they are Network Providers.
-We also cover non-hospital grade breast pumps with no Cost-Sharing.
+Your Plan also covers non-hospital grade breast pumps with no Cost-Sharing.

 Your Plan covers newborns for up to 60 days after birth.
 Your newborn will be subject to their own Cost-Sharing for Covered services beginning on their date of birth, whether or not you add your newborn to coverage permanently.
 If you are on an individual policy, your Cost-Sharing will be based on a family plan during those 60 days.
-(See Chapter Six for information on how to continue coverage for your newborn past this period.)